Azure/azure-powershell/src/Cdn/docs/New-AzCdnDeliveryRuleCacheExpirationActionObject.md

 CacheExpiration
 ```

-Create an in-memory object for AzureCDN DeliveryRuleCacheExpirationAction
+Create an in-memory object for AzureCDN DeliveryRuleCacheExpirationAction.

 ## PARAMETERS